sjhloco/nornir_ppcheck/README.md

 DEVICE_USER="test_user"
 DEVICE_PWORD="blahblah"
 ```
+Gotchas, denv var errors (dquote) when try ! and $$ changes to numbers
 ## Input commands *(input_cmd.yml)*

 The file is structured around 3 optional dictionaries (must have at least 1 of them) that hold the commands to print (*cmd_print*), vital commands to save (*cmd_vital*) and detail commands to save (*cmd_detail*).
 Each set is merged into a per-host list at run time.